FAQs

 We can provide suncream, but cannot apply it to any child.

 • At this time, we regret that we cannot easily provide access for wheel chairs, given the uneven terrain.
-Please contact us for further information
+Please contact us for further information.

 • Forest School is a child-centred inspirational learning process that supports play, exploration and supported risk taking.
 It develops confidence and self-esteem through learner inspired, hands-on experiences in a natural setting.